bradsorph/BRansible667/README.md

 - deploy_webserver.yml.
 This playbook will deploy a webserver (apache)
 - deploy_website.yml.
 This playbook will deploy a website

 Have a look at the playbooks in this repo to get a sense of what they do.
-You might notice that the playbook `deploy_webserver` is already made for you, but `apply_plan` and `deploy_website` is not.
-You need to develop these playbooks yourself (because you are here to learn, remember 😉).
+You might notice that the playbooks `deploy_webserver` and `deploy_website` are already made for you, but `apply_plan` is not.
+You need to develop this playbooks yourself (because you are here to learn the integration, remember 😉).
 Use the embedded editor in github.

-#### apply_plan
-The documentation that you need can be found under `Automation Content > Collections > hashicorp.terraform` for `apply_plan`.
+The documentation that you need can be found under `Automation Content > Collections > hashicorp.terraform`.
 You need the `run` module.
-As the name of the playbook suggests you need to apply the plan.
+As the name of the playbook suggests you need to `apply` the plan.

 > If you have timing issues we found that you need to enable polling with an interval of 5 and a timeout of 1200.
 Also make tf_timeout something like 6000.

-#### deploy_website
-For `deploy_website` you can find the documentation  you need [here](https://docs.ansible.com/projects/ansible/latest/collections/ansible/builtin/git_module.html).

 ### Job Templates